 The captical city Wellington is the place we call home and is described below.
 The South Island is just across the water, and a common destination for overseas visitors, it is also described below.

-An hour over the scenic Rimutaka ranges to the east are the rural plains of the Wairarap featuring fascinating day trips to undertake walks, mountain hikes, rugged coastal rambles and scenery as well as the more relaxed pusuits of vinyard touring.
+An hour over the scenic Rimutaka ranges to the east are the rural plains of the Wairarapa featuring fascinating day trips to undertake walks, mountain hikes, rugged coastal rambles and scenery as well as the more relaxed pursuits of vineyard touring.

 On the western side on the main highway north, are expansive beaches and a laid-back suburban lifestyle.

 On the west coast are the Waitomo glowworm caves and Mt Egmont / Taranaki volcano.
-On the east is the port town of Napier in the Hawkes Bay which is well known for horticulture of all kinds including specialities of vinyards and stone fruit.
+On the east is the port town of Napier in the Hawkes Bay which is well known for horticulture of all kinds including specialties of vineyards and stone fruit.

 Further northeast are the holiday areas of the Bay of Plenty and Coromandal featuring beaches and ocean activities such as fishing and tours.

-Due north, Auckland is the commercial hub of New Zealand based around two natural harbours and an active boating / yachting community.
+Due north, Auckland is the commercial hub of New Zealand based around two natural harbors and an active boating / yachting community.

 THE SOUTH ISLAND